douglasrizzo/catsim/sphinx/estimation.rst

 The chart below displays the execution times of the same simulation (100 examinees, an item bank of 300 questions and 20 items per test) using different :math:`\hat{\theta}` estimation methods.

 .. plot::
+    :caption: Execution times of the same simulation (100 examinees, an item bank of 300 questions and 20 items per test) using different :math:`\hat{\theta}` estimation methods.

     import numpy as np
     import matplotlib.pyplot as plt